fullStackOasis/react-native-controlled-mentions-example/README.md

 ## June 1 2025 testing Gboard

-As requested by [David](https://github.com/dabakovich), I tried out [GBoard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin&hl=en_US), the Google keyboard, by installing that app and then repeating the manul test process described above.
+As requested by [David](https://github.com/dabakovich), I tried out [GBoard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin&hl=en_US), the Google keyboard, by installing that app and then repeating the manual test process described above.

 Using Gboard "fixes" the bug!
-So, it appears that the problem is really due to the Samsung keyboard on Android, not a problem with react-native-user-mentions per se.
+So, it appears that the problem is really due to the Samsung keyboard on Android.
+This is not a problem with react-native-user-mentions per se.

-Screen recording of demo using version 3 code (i.e. nothing changed to my demo app), but with Gboard installed:
+Below is a screen recording of the demo app using "react-native-controlled-mentions" version 3 package (i.e. nothing changed to my demo app), but with Gboard installed.
+You see the bug no longer occurs.
+Compare with previous videos above.

 https://github.com/user-attachments/assets/e48929a0-9809-4129-91ca-58b33d68f5e9